fireship-io/fireship.io/content/lessons/angular-router-animations/index.md

 <video controls src="https://firebasestorage.googleapis.com/v0/b/fireship-app.appspot.com/o/assets%2FE165-RouterAnimations%2F14-slide-demo.mp4?alt=media&token=522c3f3f-6a2d-4c5d-81c1-4f8f2a53a423"></video>

-- We set different transitions based on the *isLeft* or *isRight* data contiained in the router.
+- We set different transitions based on the *isLeft* or *isRight* data contained in the router.
 - *:leave* queries are marked optional because it is not present on the initial page load
-- The `group` method is used run multiple animations concurrently.
+- The `group` method is used to run multiple animations concurrently.

 ```typescript
 export const slider =